suaustralia/docker-zabbix-sender/README.md

 ## As a Docker container itself!

 The monitoring tool can also run inside a Docker container.
-An [automated build](https://registry.hub.docker.com/u/dockermeetupsinbordeaux/docker-zabbix-sender/) always provides the latest version.
+An [automated build](https://registry.hub.docker.com/u/dockermeetupsinbordeaux/docker-zabbix-sender/) always provides the latest stable version.

     docker pull dockermeetupsinbordeaux/docker-zabbix-sender